scordite/cryptonote/README.md

 $ make

-## Wait for the wallet to compile

-# Step 2: Enter the compiled folder and start the deamon
+# Step 2: Enter the folder and start the deamon

-$ cd

 $ cd scordite/build/release/src